Skip to main content

 Requirements

-• The account admin role in your Databricks account.
+• Be an account admin in your Databricks account.

-• An available VPC and NAT gateway in your AWS account in the workspace's region.
+• Have an available VPC and NAT gateway in your AWS account in the workspace's region.
 You can view your available quotas and request increases using the AWS Service Quotas console.

 1. Go to the account console and click the Workspaces icon.